MUnique/OpenMU/README.md

 ### Money drops ###
 The original server drops money (zen) on the ground when a player kills a monster.
 The serialization of it is a bit strange, because it's sent as 'item drop' and misuses item fields to represent the money value.
-We make our live here easier, because we don't drop money.
+We make our life here easier, because we don't drop money.
 Instead, we directly add it to the inventory of the player(s).
 Benefits:
   * More performance, as we don't create a ton of new "Item" objects which are actually no items.
 Money drops really often on the original server.